-Mitt Romney Announces Return To Politics With Utah Senate Run
+Mitt Romney Takes Veiled Swipes At Trump in Senate Run Announcement

 Mitt Romney, the 2012 Republican presidential nominee and former governor of Massachusetts, officially announced Friday morning that he is running for the Senate seat being vacated by seven-term GOP Sen. Orrin Hatch of Utah.

-Romney tweeted out a video announcement, after delaying a planned launch on Thursday in the wake of the deadly mass school shooting in Parkland, Fla.
+Romney tweeted a video announcement, after delaying a planned launch on Thursday in the wake of the deadly mass school shooting in Parkland, Fla.

 I am running for United States Senate to serve the people of Utah and bring Utah's values to Washington. pic.twitter.com/TDkas6gD2p— Mitt Romney (@MittRomney) February 16, 2018

-The move was widely anticipated after Hatch, the longest-serving Republican senator in U.S. history, said in early January that he was calling it quits after 42 years of service.
+Romney's announcement was widely anticipated after Hatch, the longest-serving Republican senator in U.S. history, said in early January that he was calling it quits after 42 years of service.
 Hatch told The Salt Lake Tribune that he was urging Romney to run.
-"I've expressed it to him.
-I can see why he might not want to do it, but I can also see why if he did it, it would be a great thing for America," Hatch said.

-Even before Hatch's retirement, large majorities of Utahans, including 75 percent of voters in one poll taken in October, said Hatch should not seek an eighth term.
-Early polling indicated Romney would receive overwhelming support from voters in hypothetical matchups against Democrat Jenny Wilson, who currently sits on the Salt Lake County Council.
+Romney is seen as an early favorite to win the Senate seat, but not every Republican in the state is happy he is running.
+He is facing criticism from, of all people, the state Republican Party chairman.

+"I think he's keeping out candidates that I think would be a better fit for Utah," Rob Anderson told the Tribune, "because, let's face it, Mitt Romney doesn't live here, his kids weren't born here, he doesn't shop here."

 Romney ran for the Senate in Massachusetts in 1994, losing to Democrat Ted Kennedy.
 He was elected as the state's governor in 2002.